 - Consequences of Non-Compliance with GST Rules: The consequences of breaking GST regulations include fines, interest, suspension, or termination of your GST registration, as well as possible incarceration.

-- Role of GST Authorities in Enforcement: In addition to having the authority to inspect properties, confiscate property, and detain people, GST officials are in charge of ensuring conformity with GST laws and looking into cases of non-compliant
+- Role of GST Authorities in Enforcement: In addition to having the authority to inspect properties, confiscate property, and detain people, GST officials are in charge of ensuring conformity with GST laws and looking into cases of non-compliance

 - GST Investigations and Penalties: The outcome of a GST inquiry may include imprisonment for significant violations and fines of up to 100% of the tax that was avoided.
 If disclosure is provided voluntarily, penalties may be waived.